sonjdaniel/Pre-Work-UofM-02-2023/README.md

 I created this application to serve as a resource for future Boot Camp students.
 It is intended as a reliable guide to the topics involved in the Prework course work.
 In creating this project, I had the opportunity to review my basic HTML, CSS and JavaScript skills, and also to learn from the ground up to to manage my project workflow using Git.

+You can access this page at [this location](https://sonjdaniel.github.io/Pre-Work-UofM-02-2023/ "Daniel's Pre-Work").

 ## Installation

 N/A